 - 2 tablespoons lemon/lime juice

 - To roast the bell peppers preheat the oven to 400 degrees F. Place washed bell peppers on a lined baking sheet.
 Wrap garlic cloves in aluminum foil and place on baking tray as well.
 Roast for 1 hour while giving the peppers a quarter turn every 15 minutes.
 Turn the garlic pouch over once after 30 minutes.

 - Cover the roasted bell peppers with a bowl and let steam for 15 minutes.
 This makes removal of the skin easier.
 Pull out the stem and seeds.
 Open the pepper from one side and remove any remaining seeds from the inside.
 Turn pepper over and pull off the thin, hard skin.

-- Drain the chickpeas and place in a colander.
+- Drain the chickpeas but reserve some of the liquid.
+Place chickpeas in a colander.
 Rinse and rub chick peas vigorously to loosen most of the skins.
 Immerse in water and skim off the floating skins.
-Removing the skins makes smoother hummus.
+Removing the skins makes smoother hummus, but is optional.